Of Ice Creams and Introspections…

 Second, rebranding should influence consumer perceptions about a brand.

 Obviously, it is naïve to assume that a mere logo change supported by a creative spiel is going to change how consumers ‘feel’ about a brand.
 This implies that rebranding cannot run just skin-deep.
-Consumers should be able to see a clear and positive “Before” and “After” not just in the brand logo but also in other parts of the mix- ranging from website/app design, marketing collateral & communication to product packaging, offerings and service standards.
+Consumers should be able to see a clear and positive “Before” and “After” not just in the brand logo but also in other parts of the mix- ranging from website/app design, marketing collateral & communication to product packaging, offerings and service standards, resulting in brand revitalization.